TJLeiber/Parsing/README.md

 -Another Error concerning attributes of the loaded BERT model may occur when running a transformers version older than the recommended one

+-When running the script you may be asked to first run the following:
+"import nltk<br>
+nltk.download("punkt")"<br>

 ## Usage
 There are two main ways of interacting with the library besides writing your own script:<br> (1) running the main.py script from command line, (2) through direct interaction with the Python interpreter<br>